 For GRE Encapsulation within an IPsec tunnel, the GRE key field can be used to carry the SDWAN VPN ID.
 For network virtual overlay (VxLAN, GENEVE, etc.) encapsulation within the IPsec tunnel, the Virtual Network Identifier (VNI) field is used to carry the SDWAN VPN ID.

-6. Hybrid Underlay Tunnel UPDATE
+6. SDWAN Underlay UPDATE

-The hybrid underlay tunnel UPDATE is to advertise the detailed properties of hybrid types of tunnels terminated at a SDWAN edge node.
+The hybrid underlay tunnel UPDATE is to advertise the detailed properties associated with the public facing WAN ports and IPsec tunnels.